 What Are Epoxy and Polished Concrete Floors?

-Polished concrete and epoxy floors are two flooring options that are commonly used for commercial, industrial, and institutional spaces.
-They are low maintenance and hard-wearing, yet still offer a satisfying glossy finish.
+Polished concrete and epoxy floors are two options commonly used for commercial, industrial, and institutional spaces.
+They are low maintenance and hard-wearing yet still offer a satisfying glossy finish.

-An epoxy floor is a concrete coating used for industrial sites but is becoming more and more popular with commercial and residential settings as well.
-It comes in many shades, styles, and textures which can all withstand challenging environments.
+An epoxy floor is a coating used for industrial sites but is becoming increasingly popular in commercial and residential settings.
+It comes in many shades, styles, and textures, which can all withstand challenging environments.

-Epoxy floors and polished concrete do have a similar smooth and durable finish.
+Epoxy floors and polished concrete have similar smooth and durable finishes.
 Primarily, both flooring options use a concrete slab foundation as a base.
-But they actually undergo a drastically different process from there.
+But they undergo a drastically different process from there.

-Epoxy floors consist of a two-component resin often applied in multiple layers over existing concrete.
-An epoxy resin and a hardener are mixed together and applied on the concrete surface where it starts to cure in place.
+Epoxy floors are a two-component resin often applied in multiple layers over an existing slab.
+An epoxy resin and a hardener are mixed and applied on the surface, where they start curing in place.

-This process allows a much thicker floor coating than conventional painted floors.
+This process allows for a much thicker floor coating than that of conventional painted floors.
 In turn, epoxy floors become hard-wearing and perfect for heavy-use environments.

-Polished concrete floors can either be “cut and coated” or “mechanically honed”, but the latter is more commonly used in commercial projects.
+Polished concrete floors can be “cut and coated” or “mechanically honed,” but the latter is more commonly used in commercial projects.

-A chemical hardener is applied to densify the porous concrete, which is then ground into the desired smoothness level.
+A chemical hardener is applied to densify the porous material, which is ground into the desired smoothness level.
 This process allows more versatility in appearance since you can decide how much aggregate you expose, carve patterns, or add dyes and stains.

-The epoxy flooring system is best known for heavy-duty performance, and using epoxy coating over concrete has a number of benefits.
+The epoxy flooring system is best known for heavy-duty performance, and using epoxy coating over concrete has many benefits.

 ● Fast curing